yaninyzwitty/hyperpb-go/HACKING.md

   2. Matching the partially decoded tag against the parsers for the current field.

-  3. Resynchronizing the field pointer in the event of failing to make\
+  3. Resynchronizing the field pointer in the event of failing to make progress in (2) enough times.

-     progress in (2) enough times.
+The core parser loop isn't even recursive; we manage our own message recursion stack instead.

 We will now dive into each of these components separately.